UmSenhorQualquer/googlespreadsheet2django/README.md

 ## How to use

-1. Create a [Django project](https://docs.djangoproject.com/en/1.8/intro/tutorial01/) and [configure](http://django-suit.readthedocs.org/en/develop/) the [django-suit](http://djangosuit.com/) application.
+1. Create a [django project](https://docs.djangoproject.com/en/1.8/intro/tutorial01/) and [configure](http://django-suit.readthedocs.org/en/develop/) the [django-suit](http://djangosuit.com/) application.
 2. Download and install the library googlespreadsheet2django using the command: python setup.py install
 3. Make a copy of this [Google spreadsheet document](https://docs.google.com/spreadsheets/d/1HWhdkKIHUK-tOEJWEp6gVh3evyV1YipgqV7QeTsUtYI/edit?usp=sharing) and edit the tables and fields of your database.
 4. Configure the document to be shared with everyone with the link (this is necessary for the code generator script to download the file).
 5. Open the terminal and go to the created django project directory.
 6. Use the command: gsheet2django "\<id of the Google spreasheet document\>" to generate the code of your django applications.
+7. Add the new applications to the settings.py file of the django project.

 #### The generated code result